The Pilliga Ultra - a run to keep the Pilliga Wild

 Let’s stand united against the push to fast track the destruction of our precious forests and wildlife for a fossil fuel resource that threatens our global climate and the sacred country and living culture of Gamilaraay peoples.

-You can do something about this – pre-register now for this bucket list, life-changing, wild run (taking place on 22 May) – only 150 places available.
+You can do something about this – sign up now now for this bucket list, life-changing, wild run (taking place on October 16) – only 100 places available.
 Sign up below: